 An active performer, Dr. Landowski has presented solo and chamber ensemble performances for the University of Iowa's Piano Sundays and Steinway Extravaganza series and at the Coralville Center for the Performing Arts, Krannert Center for the Performing Arts, the Upper Bay Philharmonic Society, and Irvine City Hall, as well as other venues.
 She has attended music festivals throughout the U.S. and Europe, and has played in master classes given by notable artists such as Gary Graffman, Menahem Pressler, Eduardo Delgado, Kenneth Drake and Edward Parmentier.

 She has also been involved in presenting pedagogy workshops and giving master classes at universities throughout southern California, Illinois, and Wisconsin.

 Elise Davidson is pianist and educator in Des Moines, Iowa.
 She is a 2012 graduate of Wartburg College with a degree in music education.
 She earned her master’s in piano pedagogy and performance from the University of Iowa.
-After moving to Des Moines, she started her classroom experience at Holy Trinity School and now serves as the music director for grades K-8, directing a middle school choir and musical.
+She is a music teacher in the Des Moines area with experience in the elementary and middle school classrooms.
+At Grand View, she serves as lecturer of piano and music education.

 Dr. Kathryn Pohlmann Duffy is a professor of music at Grand View University and the director of the Grand View Choir.
 She holds degrees in music from Wartburg College, Kansas State University, and the University of Chicago.
 She earned her Ph.D. in musicology from the University of Chicago with a dissertation on the music and liturgy at the Castle Church in Wittenberg on the eve of the Reformation.